 While medical science is always advancing to help us fight diseases, there is also a more natural way to fight infection and disease – the body’s immune system.
 At Metro Dermatology, our immunotherapy services treat dermatological conditions such as alopecia, warts, and precancerous skin lesions.

-Metro Dermatology has four locations to serve you in Bronx, Elmhurst, Englewood, and Flushing in New York City.
+Metro Dermatology has four locations to serve you in Bronx, Elmhurst, and Flushing, New York and Fort Lee, New Jersey.
 Contact us today to schedule a consultation.

 What is Immunotherapy?

 Often used in the medical field on certain types of cancers, immunotherapy is a treatment that uses the natural responses of your immune system to help fight infection from the inside out.

 Your immune system is a collection of organs, cells, and substances that help protect your body against germs and disease.
 When a foreign substance or germ enters the body and the immune system does not recognize it, it will create a response that destroys the foreign matter.